Given Missouri’s large size and location in the heart of the Midwest.

 Woodlouse Spiders are unusual-looking creatures and are one of the types of spiders in Missouri.
 They belong to the category of Arachnida and have the scientific name Dysdera crocata.
 These peculiar little guys live in damp and moist habitats, often hiding inside dead logs or under rocks.

-Moreover, they can be identified by their stout body that measures less than 3millimetres long, paired with a stubby abdomen.
+Moreover, they can be identified by their stout body, which measures less than 3 millimeters long and are paired with a stubby abdomen.
 They also have eight eyes that are mounted on short stalks.

 Also, the female Woodlouse Spider spends her days carrying out maternal duties.
 Like protecting her eggs by weaving a cocoon-like silk structure around them.